top of page

 Cliff Walk by Salve Regina University

-If you go south from the Breakers (to the right), you will pass several mansions (Rosecliff, Beechwood, and Marble House) until you reach The Waves Access Point by Ledge Road.
+If you go south (this is the prettiest route) from the Breakers (to the right), you will pass several mansions (Rosecliff, Beechwood, and Marble House) until you reach The Waves Access Point by Ledge Road.
 At this juncture, the path turns from pavement to rock.
 Soon, you will reach Bailey’s beach where the trail ends.

 Cliff Walk | Bailey's Beach

 Tonight, head to the waterfront’s wharves.
 Begin your exploration at the Bowen and Bannister Wharfs.
-The neighboring piers are lined with historic New England buildings filled with unique shops and attractions.
-There are nautical insignias along the brick and cobblestone pedestrian pathways.
+The neighboring piers are lined with historic New England buildings filled with nautical shops and cobblestone pedestrian pathways.
 You can enjoy the boats in the harbor and book a boat ride for tomorrow.

 Bannister's Wharf